Get fair compensation for your wrecked car and ruined personal items. Learn what your property is worth and how to file an insurance claim.

 The value of your vehicle and personal property is not limited to the repair costs or replacement value.
 Loss of use is a consideration if you are suddenly without your car or cell phone for days or weeks.
 Factor in rental fees for a temporary vehicle, or the cost of a “burner” phone you had to buy for short-term use.

 When it comes to personal property, you may attach a sentimental value to special items, like your great-grandmother’s necklace that was broken in the crash.
-Your distress over the loss or damage of a family heirloom can be part of the pain and suffering component of your personal injury claim.
+Your distress over the loss or damage of a family heirloom can be part of the pain and suffering component of your car accident claim.

 Similarly, you may be able to make an emotional distress claim for the anguish you suffer over the loss or injury of a cherished pet.
 Most states categorize pets as personal property.
 At the very least, you can seek reimbursement for veterinary bills arising from the accident.